than/Mobile-Safari-Smart-Banner-Viewport-Bug/README.md

 ## Steps to Reproduce

+0. Put the device in landscape orientation

 1. Go to Settings < Safari and *Clear History and Website Data*

-2. Run the *Open a Link* project in this repository.
+2. Run the *Open a Link* project in this repository

-3. Tap *Test Page with Viewport* to open the example page at http://hobosupply.com/banner-test.html in mobile Safari.
+3. Tap *Test Page with Viewport* to open the example page at http://hobosupply.com/banner-test.html in mobile Safari

 4. You should see a page that looks similar to the above image.
 Any touch or scroll events will cause the page to snap back

 5. Repeat the above steps 1 & 2.
 Tap *Test Page without Viewport* to open the example page at http://hobosupply.com/banner-test-no-viewport.html